-World Health Partners believes that a sustainable healthcare system must ensure two foundational elements: prevent onset of illnesses and ensure simple illnesses don’t get serious.
-A system that efficiently delivers preventive and primary healthcare close to the clients is the tool that will make this possible.
-By adopting triaging principles, this approach also serves as the gatekeeper for secondary and tertiary care becomes a logical extension of this approach.
+World Health Partners believes that a sustainable healthcare system must have an unwavering focus on two foundational elements: preventing onset of illnesses or ensuring simple illnesses don’t get serious.
+Experience across the developing world shows that this approach succeeds when communities are able to access the services within walkable distance.
+By adopting triaging principles, this approach also serves as the gatekeeper for secondary and tertiary care and forms a continuum of service provision.

-We are a non-profit organization dedicated to bringing healthcare within a walkable distance to underserved communities ‘here and now’.
-We harness already existing resources in every sector without ideological constraints.
-We use management systems and technologies to fashion them into an effective service delivery channel.
-This means a range of interconnected processes: medical professionals in urban areas digitally connected with rural patients; local entrepreneurs or quasi-medical personnel invest to join the network as facilitators; metrics in real time to supervisors; management tools to doctors to ensure mass provisioning of care; and supply chain that works on flowcasting principles to ensure efficient inventory control.
+Using management systems and technologies to fashion an effective service delivery channel calls for establishing a range of interconnected processes: medical professionals in urban areas digitally connected with rural patients; local entrepreneurs or quasi-medical personnel investing to join a facilitation network; metrics in real time to supervisors; management tools to doctors to ensure mass provisioning of care; and supply chain that works on flowcasting principles to ensure efficient inventory control.

 Mission and Vision